We are launching the new Laboratory Information Management System (LIMS) within Pathology on Monday 10 November.

 As a result of the implementation of the new system, turnaround times for routine results may be delayed, so please be mindful and escalate any urgent requests as normal.

-From Monday 7 July, you may notice a difference in the format or order of certain Pathology results.
-This is due to standardisation between the laboratories that share the LIMS that Portsmouth Hospitals University NHS Trust is moving to and therefore cannot be change.
+From Monday 10 November, you may notice a difference in the format or order of certain Pathology results.
+This is due to standardisation between the laboratories that share the LIMS that Portsmouth Hospitals University NHS Trust is moving to and therefore cannot be changed.
 Please see the FAQs for an example.

 Question Answer